The full list

 + many other LP's and singles

-Since 1978 their drummer is Ruggero Stefani (from Fholks, L'Uovo di Colombo, Samadhi, Mediterraneo), while more recently keyboardist Enrico Olivieri (Metamorfosi) and guitarist Gianfranco Coletta (Chetro & Co., Banco del Mutuo Soccorso) were added to the current line-up.
+The group has been active until the present.
+Since 1978 their drummer was Ruggero Stefani (from Fholks, L'Uovo di Colombo, Samadhi, Mediterraneo), while more recently keyboardist Enrico Olivieri (Metamorfosi) and guitarist Gianfranco Coletta (Chetro & Co., Banco del Mutuo Soccorso) joined the line-up.

 ALUSA FALLAX